crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 ```

-_Q10: Paste the tree in your report and briefly describe what you see.
+_Q10: Paste the tree PDF in your report and briefly describe what you see.
 To what variant belong most of your sequences most likely?_

 _Q11 (optional!): [covariants.org](https://covariants.org) provides a great way to track waves of different SARS-CoV2 variants.
 What is the currently prevalent variant in Switzerland?_